VinceZK/Portal/docs/README.md

 }
 ```
 The effect looks good, after the user typing some letters in the “User Name” field,
-it immediately check with the server to see if the inputted value exists or not.
+it immediately check with the server end to see if the inputted value exists or not.
 You can find I set the “timer(500)” in the validation function,
 which means it waits for half second(500ms) when I stop typing.
 As a user, he can get the error feedback earlier without additional actions.

 The user is happy now, the only problem is the cost.
-To implement such kind of validations,
-one needs a dedicate service.
-Fortunately, in my example,
+To implement such kind of validations, one needs a dedicate service.
-I can directly leverage JSON-On-Relations without any server-side coding.
+Fortunately, in my example, I can directly leverage JSON-On-Relations without any server-side coding.
 But I can also anticipate a lot of cases that special server-side coding is unavoidable.
-And such kinds of services may be only dedicate to the UI.
+And such kinds of services may be only dedicate to the UI validation.
+Here comes to following questions in my mind:

 Question 1: should all the validations dedicate to the UI(include client-side validations)
 be double implemented in the server side?
-I think the answer is possibly yes.
+My answer is yes.
 Because those validations try to be user-friendly.
 They are only responsible for the UI,
 and cannot guarantee the data is input from other channels(for example, API).
 The same validations should be anyway implemented again in the server side.